-Indicators: Identification 1.
-Is there a specific identification mechanism in place to systematically identify vulnerable asylum seekers? ↓ Yes ↓ Yes ↓ If for certain categories, specify which: ↓ Objective vulnerabilities e.g. age, pregnancy, Disability 2.
-Does the law provide for an identification mechanism for unaccompanied children?
+In Proton 1 In a CC and Com Indicators: I dentification 1.
+Is there a specific identification mechanism in p seekers?
+If for certain categories, specify which: lace to systematically identify vulnerable asy Yes Sor certain categories Objective vulnerabilities e.g. age, pregnance Disability No 2.
+Does the law provide for an identification mecha nism for unaccompanied children? ⊠ Yes □ No